toa-io/toa/extensions/configuration/readme.md

 Also note that a well-known shortcut `configuration` is available.

-Next two declarations are equivalent.
+The next two declarations are equivalent.

 ```yaml
 # component.toa.yaml